bacloud14/Constrained-Data-Base-with-Slow-Streams/README.md

 **LTL-C Memory engine (not yet specified)**

-The proposed LTL-EVENT-ACTION solution will need memory.
-It caches run &quot;runs&quot; to be able to handle future events.
+The proposed LTL-EVENT-ACTION solution needs a memory.
+It caches actions &quot;runs&quot; to be able to handle future events.
 (Like &quot;until&quot;, &quot;sometimes&quot;, &quot;eventually&quot; ..).